bridget-basiq/developers/content/API-Reference/3+Stations/query-operators.md

 order: 7
 frequently:
 - id
+- name
+- website
+- logo
 ---

 # Query station operators
 Charge stations are often exploited by various operators.
-To get an overview of your operators you can use the `operatorList` query.
-All operator details are available, but keep it as small as possible to improve performance.
+To get an overview of the operators in your station database you can use the `operatorList` query.
+All operator details are available for you to query, but keep the number of attributes as low as possible for the better performance.

 ## Query
 The entire operatorList can be accessed by using the `operatorList` query with the attributes you would like to use.
 Optionally you can use [pagination]() and `filters` to improve your results.